isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

 ContinuousQueryHandle<int32_t, std::string> handle = cache.QueryContinuous(qry);
 ```

-Compiling and... getting an error?!
+Compiling the code and... getting an error.

 ```
 cannot convert parameter 1 from 'MyListener' to 'ignite::Reference<T>'